 YouTube Channel #3: World Class Updates

 With content ranging from current events, human rights, climate change and more, the UN’s YouTube channel brings to light various phenomena and key players around the world.
-It encourages students to start thinking like adults, with videos such as “Nuclear Power in the 21st Century,” “Over 1 million Central Africans are displaced,” and interviews with current UN Youth Delegates.
 The UN’s TV website (webtv.un.org) offers additional material, with daily coverage of UN Meetings in six different languages.
 This includes footage from the Security Council, General Assembly, Human Rights Council, etc. This channel is great for students in Model UN, those considering a future in Global Affairs, or anyone interested in the cutting-edge conversation around peacemaking and improving the world we live in.

 YouTube Channel #4: RX for Flashcard Fatigue